MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Appendix

-\paragraph{Evaluation Results for Binary Classification.} In addition to multi-class classification, we also provide binary classification performance to assess the overall detection capability of baseline models in mixed-source MMD.
+In addition to multi-class classification, we also provide binary classification performance to assess the overall detection capability of baseline models in mixed-source MMD.
 Based on the 4 categories in the mixed-source MMD settings, we develop binary evaluation metrics via mapping techniques.
 Specifically, we standardize the assignment of labels denoting ``textual veracity distortion'', ``visual veracity distortion'', and ``cross-modal consistency distortion'' to the classification of ``Fake'' while reserving the label ``True'' to denote real data.
 Similar to the multi-classification evaluation, we adopt the widely used F1 score.
 In addition to the F1 score, we also use precision, recall, and accuracy as supplementary evaluation metrics.
 The specific evaluation results are shown in Table \ref{model_comparision_bina}.
-From the results, we make the following observations: \begin{itemize} \item Current models including open-source models and GPT-4V are challenged by the MMFakeBench dataset in binary classification detection.
-Despite being an advanced modal, GPT-4V attains a mere F1-score of 72.3\% using the standard prompt on the validation set. \item The proposed framework MMD-Agent yields substantial improvement on recent LVLMs, especially on open-source models.
+From the results, we make the following observations:

+$\bullet$ Current models including open-source models and GPT-4V are challenged by the MMFakeBench dataset in binary classification detection.
+Despite being an advanced modal, GPT-4V attains a mere F1-score of 72.3\% using the standard prompting on the validation set.

+$\bullet$ The proposed framework MMD-Agent yields substantial improvement on recent LVLMs, especially on open-source models.
 For instance, for the BLIP2-FlanT5-XXL model, MMD-Agent achieves a 19.9\% increase in F1 score on the validation set.
-This may be credited to the effective integration of rationales, actions, and tool use in enhancing multimodal understanding in mixed-source MMD. \end{itemize}
+This may be credited to the effective integration of reasoning, actions, and tool use in enhancing multimodal understanding in mixed-source MMD.